mhardik003/Distributed-File-System/README.md

 # DISTRIBUTED FILE SYSTEM

 ## Description

 Distributed File System by creating a nameserver which stores the mapping of the file path to the storage server and the storage server which stores the file and the client which can access the file from the storage server.

-To know more about the project refer to the  [Course PDF](./Course%20Project%20Operating%20Systems%20and%20Networks.pdf) </a>
+To know more about the project refer to the [Project PDF](./Course%20Project%20Operating%20Systems%20and%20Networks.pdf) </a>

 ## Running the code